eugene-babichenko/eugene-babichenko.github.io/content/blog/2024-11-15-rust-code-coverage-without-3rd-party-utilities.md

 they don't pay me).
 These things are nice, because they give everyone a shared look into the code coverage data retrieved in a controlled environment (e.g.
 CI).
-For Coveralls we would need to convert out `.profdata` into something that Coveralls can actually consumed.
+For Coveralls we would need to convert out `.profdata` into something that Coveralls can actually consume.
 I went with `lcov` and this is a rather simple
 conversion:

 ```bash